2015/16 Space Time - Studio Residencies

 Lizzi Webb

 Working with dancer Kelly Beneforti.
 "Working with small lights attached to the body, the dance explores the ideas of existing points of light that can be turned on and off, moved and shaped; focusing that light to highlight specific moments; and (as a secondary outcome) influencing surrounding landscapes/environments through incidental and deliberate use of shadows.
-The nature of this concept allows for diverse and personal interpretation of light on one individual and what they can and chose to do with it." - Lizzi Webb This residency led to a performance in May by Lizzi and Kelly at Northern Centre for Contemporary Art for the Artmart Exhibition opening.
+The nature of this concept allows for diverse and personal interpretation of light on one individual and what they can and choose to do with it." - Lizzi Webb This residency led to a performance in May by Lizzi and Kelly at Northern Centre for Contemporary Art for the Artmart Exhibition opening.

 Jenelle Saunders